17 Walks in Edinburgh to Get Your Step Count Up!

 The estate’s main house is now in ruins.
 You can visit the walled garden and ornate stable block.

-It is said that Robert Louis Stevenson used Cammo as the inspiration for the House of Shaws in Kidnapped.
+It is said that Robert Louis Stevenson used Cammo to inspire the House of Shaws in Kidnapped.

 Corstorphine Hill